Trionfi (cards)

-Trionfi ([triˈoɱfi], 'triumphs') are 15th-century Italian playing cards with allegorical content related to those used in tarocchi games.
+Trionfi ([triˈoɱfi], 'triumphs') are 15th-century Italian playing card trumps with allegorical content related to those used in tarocchi games.
 The general English expression "trump card" and the German "trumpfen" (in card games) have developed from the Italian "Trionfi".
 Most cards feature the personification of a place or abstraction.

 History

 Many of the motifs found in trionfi are found in trionfo, theatrical processions that were popular in the Italian Renaissance.
 The Palazzo Schifanoia in Ferrara, once owned by the ducal House of Este, contains many murals depicting these floats.
 Petrarch wrote a poem called I Trionfi which may have served as inspiration.

 The earliest known use of the name "Trionfi" in relation to cards can be dated to 16 September 1440 in the records of a Florentine notary, Giusto Giusti.
 He recorded a transaction where he transferred two expensive personalized decks to Sigismondo Pandolfo Malatesta.

 In a letter from 11 November 1449, Antonio Jacopo Marcello used the expression triumphorum genus for a deck that was produced sometime between 1418 and 1425.
 It was commissioned by the duke of Milan, Filippo Maria Visconti, painted by Michelino da Besozzo and described in an accompanying text by Martiano da Tortona.
 The deck itself is lost, but Marcello provided a copy of da Tortona's description which offers details about the deck and a cursory explanation of how it is played.
 It likely had a total of 60 cards (four kings, forty pip cards and sixteen trumps).
-The forty-four plain-suited cards used birds as suit signs and the trumps presented sixteen Roman gods.
-In two suits, the pip cards are in reverse order as in many of the oldest card games.
+The forty-four plain-suited cards used birds as suit signs ("of virtues, the Eagle; of riches, the Phoenix; of continence, the Turtledove; of pleasure, the Dove") and the trumps presented sixteen Roman or Greek gods (in descending order): Jove, Juno, Pallas, Venus, Apollo, Neptune, Diana, Bacchus, Mercury, Mars, Vesta the Virgin, Ceres, Hercules, Aeolus, Daphne, and Cupid).
+In two suits (Phoenices and Doves), the pip cards are in reverse order as in many of the oldest card games.
+The suits do not have any "right over another," but each trump is associated with a suit in alternating descending order of Eagle, Phoenix, Turtledove, Dove.
+For example, Jove, Apollo, Mercury, and Hercules are associated with the suit of Eagles.
+Marziano da Tortona's account is the second earliest description of the configuration of a pack of cards in Europe, after John of Rheinfelden's report in 1377 of a four-suited, 52-card pack.

 Two decks from June 1457 seem to relate to a visit at Ferrara of the young Milanese heir of the dukedom Galeazzo Maria Sforza in July/August 1457.
 Each deck consisted of 70 cards — the modern Tarot deck typically has 78.